brunoborges/toml-schema/README.md

 This property is only used for validating `string` input.
 Parsers must validate the input with the provided regular expression.

 Parsers must support Perl/PCRE syntax.
 Parsers may support more extensions and other syntaxes.

+# Parsers

+It is NOT the goal of a TOML Schema to ever modify the data output of a TOML object during parsing.

+A parser that validates a TOML document against a TOML Schema must produce the exact same TOML data object as a parser that does not validate.

 # Filename Extension